albietz/stochs/README.md

 # access parameter vector with solver.w()
 ```

-A more thorough example for sentiment analysis on the IMDB dataset is given in the `examples` folder.
+A more thorough example for sentiment analysis on the IMDB dataset is given in the `examples` folder, with sparse solvers and non-uniform sampling.